harshp30/harshp30/README.md

 I am a Computer Engineering student @ the University of Waterloo.

-I am seeking a Machine Learning / Software Engineering Internship for the Fall 2022 Term (September 2022 - Decemeber 2022)
+I am interning as a Machine Learning Engineer @ PerkinElmer

 My previous work experience comes from...